ANJ voluntary gambling self-exclusion: Complete guide, online procedure, and timeframes

 This restriction also extends to Gaming Clubs, venues dedicated to slot machines and table games outside traditional casinos.
 Access to these establishments is prohibited.

-Blocking online sports betting and poker sites
+Blocking of sports betting and online poker sites

 Impact on FDJ and PMU player accounts